 A national policy, or policy framework, is a high-level plan that is officially adopted, grounded in local reality, and proposes a way forward to address gaps.
-The policy specifies the role that different sectors play in implementation, and identifies the different sources of funding.
-See the boxes for more on the policy's principles and minimum components.
+The policy specifies the role that different sectors play in implementation, and identifies the different sources.